I’ve Just Found I Have the APOE4 Gene… What does this mean?

 From a functional and naturopathic perspective, genes are not fixed outcomes.

-They are instructions, and those instructions are influenced by your internal environment.
+They are instructions and those instructions are dictated by your internal environment.

 This is the essence of epigenetics.